 The Institute for Food Laws and Regulations (IFLR) at Michigan State University offers U.S. and international food law courses taught online by an international network of food science, academic, and legal professionals, who understand the complex nature of food laws and how they impact the flow of food and agricultural products across national boundaries.

-In conjunction with the certificate program, IFLR partners with the MSU College of Law in the Global Food Law master’s program.
-The Master of Laws (LL.M.) and Master of Jurisprudence (M.J.) degrees are designed for lawyers and other professionals working in the food and agriculture industries, food safety, law, government, and other areas involving international food law.
+You may work toward a Master of Laws (L.L.M.) or a Master of Jurisprudence (M.J.) degree in Global Food Law.
+The L.L.M. degree is designed for lawyers and the M.J. degree is designed for other professionals working in the food and agriculture industries, food safety, law, government, and other areas involving international food law.